SuperOfficeDocs/superoffice-docs/docs/api/authentication/overview.md

 SuperOffice **COM APIs** have been around the longest.
 The 2 main interfaces, **IApplication** and **IDatabase**, facilitate access to the Windows client application and the database.
 While `IApplication` exposes the capabilities to drive the application, `IDatabase` provides the capability to read and write to and from the SuperOffice database without having the Windows client running.

-While SuperOffice Customer Service (CS) capabilities are vast, most of the functionality revolves around processing support tickets and internal processes using script automation.
-The CS SOAP services are limited, whereas the NetServer web services surface is much larger and the primary target for interacting with SuperOffice business entities.
-This article will not cover any more information about CS.
+SuperOffice **Customer Service** (CS) capabilities are vast, but most functionality revolves around processing support tickets and in-product automation tools.
+External API access is very limited, and what is there is considered legacy and obsolete.
+We recommend NetServer web services, which has a much larger API footprint that provides complete SuperOffice access.
+Therefore, CS is not mentioned in this article, but if interested read up on [automation tools][11] to learn more about CS and other in-product automation features.

-SuperOffice **NetServer SOAP web services** are a complete set of service endpoints that support 100% of the SuperOffice web-client functionality - which is more than the Windows client and COM could ever claim.
-CS depends on NetServer web services, as well as all the quote functionality in the Window client!
+SuperOffice **NetServer SOAP web services** are a complete set of service endpoints that support 100% of the SuperOffice web-client functionality.
+Both the CS and Windows client depend on NetServer web services as well.

-NetServer code, comprised of business entity classes as well as row & row collections, supports the entire web services stack.
-All of this functionality gets pushed through NetServer's [Objectified SQL (OSQL)][2] classes for database-vendor-specific SQL generation.
+At NetServers' core are business entity and table row collections.
+They provide easy intuitive APIs for data access which most of web services depend on.
+What services don't use entity and row collections leverage NetServer's [Objectified SQL (OSQL)][2] classes for fast DB access, and is responsible for generating the database-vendor-specific SQL.

 ### Reading advice

-The objective of the below is to introduce you to how to get past the first hurdle, authentication.
-All of the following sections assume you have access to a correctly configured SuperOffice database.
-Each section will define all of the dependencies required to be in place for you to be able to successfully authenticate with the corresponding API.
+The objective here is to introduce you to the APIs and help get you past the first hurdle, authentication.
+All of the following sections assume you have access to an onsite SuperOffice database or online tenant.
+Each section defines the dependencies required to successfully authenticate with the corresponding API.

 > [!NOTE]
-> The development environment used in these examples is Visual Studio and the language used C#.
+> The development environment used in these examples is Visual Studio and the language used is C#.
 >
-> If you don't have one of the SuperOffice clients installed (Windows or Web), you will want to **download the Expander SDK** to have the necessary DLLs and COM interop libraries to complete the code examples below.
-The latest available for download at the time of this article was SuperOffice 7.5.
+> TO get started, **install or download** the relevant nuget packages to obtain the necessary DLLs and or COM interop libraries to complete the code examples.

 ## Options

-* [SuperOffice Online][3]
+* [About SuperOffice Online Identity Provider][3]
+  * [How to authenticate using OAuth 2.0 / OpenID Connect][16]
 * [COM][6]
 * [NetServer Core & Service proxy authentication using SoSession][7]
 * [SuperOffice REST / WebAPI web services][8]